 It is interesting to note that the U.S. Navy’s official naming scheme for submarines sees the use of the initials USS standing for United States Ship, irrespective of the size.
 Seamen are said to refer to submarines as ships regardless of the size.

 This is probably a safer way of differentiating a ship from a boat as ships are generally used for navigating on the oceans and high seas.

-A ship’s chief use seems to be the transportation through larger distances across the ocean.
+A ship’s chief use seems to be the transportation of goods (cargo) through larger distances across the ocean.

 Ships, on the other hand, are capable of carrying huge loads and the cost of operation is comparatively lower than airplanes.